amir2mi/flatifycss/ATTRIBUTION.md

 fire by Giuditta Valentina Gentilefrom the Noun Project Eye by Royyan Wijaya from the Noun Project
 Arrow by wahyakup from the Noun Project
+Heart by BomSymbols from the Noun Project
+Brain by Adrien Coquet from the Noun Project